 - The port of Venice is the eighth busiest commercial port in Italy as well as being one of the busiest cruise ports in the Mediterranean.

 - Annually, nearly 500 ships arrive and depart carrying 700,000 cruise passengers from 32 different cruise lines.
+One look at the images above and you can see why it is so popular.
+We love cruising, and Venice is a magical port.

 - Wondering what to do once you arrive?
 Check out what we did or Rick Steves’ Mediterranean Cruise Ports